MacawNL/MvvmQuickCross/Readme.md

 	... />
 ```

+##### CommandParameter ListId #####
-**CommandParameter ListId** passes the selected item of the specified adapter view as the command parameter.
+Passes the selected item of the specified adapter view as the command parameter.
 The specified view can be any view type that is derived from AdapterView (ListView, Spinner etc).
 E.g. this Remove button passes the selected item from the view with id=SampleItemListView_Items as the command parameter, when the button is tapped:

 ```xml
 <ListView